Iron ore: Iron ore market

-This move follows a switch to index-based quarterly pricing by the world's three largest iron ore miners—Vale, Rio Tinto and BHP—in early 2010, breaking a 40-year tradition of benchmark annual pricing.
+This move follows a switch to index-based quarterly pricing by the world's three largest iron ore miners—Vale, Rio Tinto, and BHP—in early 2010, breaking a 40-year tradition of benchmark annual pricing.

+Fe benchmark

+The global iron ore market has historically used a benchmark based on ore with an iron (Fe) content of 62 percent to set pricing standards.
+However, in recent decades, the average iron content of mined ore has gradually declined, while the presence of impurities has increased.
+Consequently, the 62 percent Fe benchmark no longer accurately represents the typical ore traded in the market, which is more commonly closer to 61 percent Fe.
+In response to these changes, the iron ore industry is scheduled to transition to a new pricing benchmark based on 61 percent Fe ore starting in 2026.

 Abundance by country

 Available world iron ore resources

-Iron is the most abundant element on earth but not in the crust.
+Iron is the most abundant element on Earth, but not in the crust.
 The extent of the accessible iron ore reserves is not known, though Lester Brown of the Worldwatch Institute suggested in 2006 that iron ore could run out within 64 years (that is, by 2070), based on 2% growth in demand per year.